m9p909/ReactWorkshop/README.md

 First intall [node and npm](https://nodejs.org/en/download/), preferably the LTS (18).

-For this tutorial we are using Vite, for reasons why we are using vite instead of CRA see:https://github.com/reactjs/reactjs.org/pull/5487
+For this tutorial we are using Vite, CRA is another option but vite is faster and more minimalist to get started.

 to setup the app with vite, run
 `npm create vite@latest pokeapp`